 - What I do is create and run events and activities that are the enemy of boredom and loneliness!
 I help young people feel more connected to where they live and each other, plus give them more opportunities to do fun things, explore their passions and support each other.

-- I’m into big bright necklaces, dancing in the rain, dreaming about food and overseas travel, aerial yoga and the Eurovision Song Contest.
+- I’m into big bright necklaces, Earl Grey bubble tea, dreaming about food and overseas travel, aerial yoga and the Eurovision Song Contest.

 - My go-to place to hang in Moonee Valley is Queens Park because it’s a dreamy little escape from the bustle of the city.
 Fun fact: My husband and I had our first kiss in Queens Park in London, and got married in Queens Park in Moonee Ponds!